alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an MPEG2-TS stream.
 A mux Flow MUST NOT have such attribute.

 A sub-Flow MUST have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an MPEG2-TS stream.
 A mux Flow MUST NOT have such attribute.

+A sub-Flow of format `urn:x-nmos:format:audio` and of media type `audio/L16`, `audio/L20` or `audio/L24` MUST be embedded in the MPEG2-TS stream as per [ST 302M][].

+A sub-Flow of format `urn:x-nmos:format:audio` and of media type `audio/AM824` MUST be embedded in the MPEG2-TS stream as per [ST 302M][].
+Such sub-Flow MUST be an opaque linear PCM AES3 Flow as per [NMOS with AES3](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20AES3.md).

+Note: Linear PCM Flows and opaque AM824 Flows are implicitely embedded in the MPEG2-TS stream as per [ST 302M][].
+Coded audio Flows are embedded according to their format as per [H.222.0][].
+A fully described AM824 Flow cannot be a sub-Flow of an H.222.0 mux Flow.

 Examples Flow resources are provided in [Examples](../examples/).